Author: Dr. Geraldine Knatz, USC Sol Price School of Public Policy, USC Viterbi School of Engineering, University of Southern California

 Relationships between members of the Board of Directors and the chief executive can be beneficial to achieving the mission.
-It is not uncommon for the director to have to deal with one or more board members who begin to stray from their policy setting and the fiduciary role and inject themselves into functions more appropriately within the purview of the director and staff.
+It is not uncommon for the director to have to deal with one or more board members who begin to stray from their policy setting and the fiduciary role and locate themselves in functions that are more appropriately within the purview of the director and staff.
 Board members tend to do this when they feel “out of the loop” or are caught off guard by the press or their associates about activities at the port.
 No board member wants to be stopped on the street and asked by a friend or colleague about something at the port and realize a community member knows more about a port issue than the board member does.
 This may prompt a director to go directly to the staff for information or to give direction.
 One mechanism for minimizing the desire of board members to circle around the chief executive is to ensure that board members get the information they need in a timely manner.
 Some port boards only meet once a month, but the board members are in the community on a daily basis.

 Board committees are usually of two types, standing committees or ad-hoc or special purpose committees.
 Finance and governance committees are examples of standing committees.
 Special committees are often established to deal with specific topics or projects and disband once progress is made.
 In a 2020 survey of 87 ports across North and South America and Europe, 42% of the ports identified board committees as part of their governance structure.
 The finance and/or audit committee was the most common standing committee.